 What are the closing costs involved in a home equity loan?

-Closing costs can include costs for things such as attorney fees, appraisal fees, accounting fees, broker fees, reporting, escrow fees, trust guaranty fees, government fees and stamps, and loan repayment collections if needed.
+Closing costs can include costs for things such as attorney fees, appraisal fees, accounting fees, consultant fees, reporting, escrow fees, trust guaranty fees, government fees and stamps, and loan repayment collections if needed.
 Just like regular bank mortgages, the closing cost is taken out of the funds disbursed to the borrower.
 Closing costs are usually approximately 8% of the loan amount.

 What are the closing costs to the investor on a private/hard money loan investment?